What exactly is chickenpox?

 Warning

 Children and anyone under the age of 18 should never take aspirin for an illness.
-This is because of the risk of a rare, but fatal, condition called Reye’s syndrome.
+This is because of the risk of a rare but fatal condition called Reye syndrome.

-Doctors also recommend the chickenpox vaccine.
-According to Vaccines.gov, two doses of the chickenpox vaccine are about 94 percent effective at preventing chickenpox.
-People who are vaccinated but still get the disease usually experience a much milder version.
+Two doses of the chickenpox vaccine are about 94% effective at preventing chickenpox.
+People who are vaccinated but still get chickenpox usually experience a much milder version.

 It’s highly unlikely that you’ll have chickenpox more than once.
-And it’s very unusual for people who have had the chickenpox vaccine to contract the virus.
+And it’s also uncommon for people who have had the chickenpox vaccine to contract the virus.

 If you think that you or your child has contracted the virus, visit your doctor.
 They can usually determine the presence of chickenpox by inspecting the rash and checking for other symptoms.
-In the rare case that the diagnosis is unclear, other tests can be done if needed.
+If the diagnosis is unclear, they may recommend additional tests.